18:00-18:30 Registration, Refreshments and food

 Well, even to this day, the use of NOLOCK and READUNCOMMITTED is rife, along with a new problem -the over-use of optimistic concurrency isolation to avoid blocking issues.

 Perhaps we are looking at this all wrong? ...Lets find out.

 19:15-20:45 TDD – Thwarting Database Defects - Sebastian Meine & Dennis LLoyd

 It’s bad enough to spend hours finding and fixing database defects, explaining to the rest of the team what went wrong and trying to clean up the mess.
 It’s even worse when a defect causes the end-user to make a bad decision.
 Database defects are far too costly and most testing practices do not adequately detect or prevent them.
 This presentation introduces tSQLt, a framework for automated database unit testing.
 You’ll learn techniques to write SQL code that is resilient to defects and is easier to change and maintain.

 When & Where

 SQLSaturday Cambridge is the UK’s first and largest SQLSaturday.
 SharePoint Saturday Cambridge is our sister event and both run together as a annual not-for-profit event consisting of very low cost pre-conference days and culminating in the main event day (Saturday of course!).
-The conference features leading SQL Server (and related technology) experts from around the world and is a premier social networking event.
+The conference features leading SQL Server and SharePoint (including related technology) experts from around the world and provides a premier social networking event in the UK.